 - Achievement Badges: Achievement badges offer instant recognition for specific in-game accomplishments, providing players with bite-sized goals to pursue alongside the main objective.
 These badges can be awarded for various milestones, such as correctly picking all game winners in a week, submitting picks early, or posting consecutive weeks of score improvement.
 Visual accolades not only offer bragging rights but also serve as a record of personal progress over the season.
 For less competitive players, badges provide an alternative route to fulfillment by celebrating consistency or improvement rather than just high fantasy football rankings.

 - Level Progression Systems: Similar to video games and role-playing apps, level progression systems introduce a tiered path of advancement that rewards users as they accumulate correct picks or complete in-game actions.
 Each correct choice, streak of submissions, or weekly improvement can contribute points toward your profile level, creating a sense of accomplishment that’s independent of overall league rank.
 As users reach new levels, they might unlock new titles, custom avatar features, or, in some apps, receive visual upgrades to their profile badges or scorecards.
-This element of fantasy football fosters sustained interest by giving players something to strive toward on a weekly basis, even if they’re temporarily out of championship contention.
-Leveling also incentivizes consistent behavior, encouraging players to stay involved every week so they don’t miss progress opportunities.
+This element of fantasy football fosters sustained interest by giving players something to strive for each week, even if they’re temporarily out of championship contention.
+Leveling also incentivizes consistent behavior, encouraging players to stay involved every week so they don’t miss opportunities to progress.

 - Weekly Side Bets and Mini Contests: Not every player will have a shot at winning the season-long leaderboard, but weekly side bets and mini contests give everyone a fresh opportunity to compete.
 These fast-paced challenges can range from guessing total Monday night points to picking the most significant upset or submitting a “perfect confidence pick” lineup.
 They provide short-term goals that inject new excitement and unpredictability into each week.
 Organizers can even rotate contest types—introducing trivia rounds, prediction duels, or team mascot brackets to mix things up.